cupid-22/base-shift/docs/source/index.rst

 Answers to common questions about the system, its usage, and troubleshooting tips.

 **Glossary**
-Definitions of terms and concepts used in the documentation and the system.
+Definitions of terms and concepts used in the documentation and the system(s).

 -------------------------------------------------------------
 Getting Started